Get in Touch

 Prerequisites

-• General understanding of casting processes and basic metallurgical principles
+• General understanding of casting processes and fundamental metallurgical principles

-• Basic concepts of casting simulation and experience working with simulation outputs
+• Experience working with basic casting simulation concepts and simulation outputs

 • Programming knowledge is not required